openhab/openhabian/README.md

 openHABian aims to provide a **self-configuring** Linux system setup specific to the needs of every openHAB user.
 The project provides two things:

-*   a set of scripts to set up openHAB on any Debian based system (Raspbian, Ubuntu)
+*   a set of scripts to set up openHAB on any Debian based system (Raspberry Pi OS, Ubuntu)
 *   a complete **SD-card image pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for all *Raspberry Pi* models.

 ## Hardware and OS support